MoohamedPK/AI-SaaS-App/README.md

    # or
    bun dev
    ```
-6. **Open [http://localhost:3000](http://localhost:3000) in your browser.**
+6. **Open** http://localhost:3000 **in your browser.**

 ## Project Structure

-- `app/` - Main application pages and routes
+- `app/` – Application routes and pages (App Router)
-- `components/` - Reusable UI components
+- `components/` – Reusable UI components
+- `actions/` – Server actions for data fetching and mutations
+- `lib/` – Utilities and client/server helpers
+- `constants/` – App-wide constants
-- `prisma/` - Prisma schema and database migrations
+- `prisma/` – Prisma schema and database migrations
-- `constants/`, `lib/`, `actions/` - Utilities, constants, and server actions

 ## Scripts

-- `dev` - Start the development server
+- `dev` – Start the development server
-- `build` - Build the application for production
+- `build` – Build for production
-- `start` - Start the production server
+- `start` – Start the production server
-- `lint` - Run ESLint
+- `lint` – Run ESLint

+## Contributing

+Contributions are welcome!
+Please open an issue or pull request with improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Feel free to contribute or open issues to help improve the project!